T-alis/T-alis/README.md

 <h2> About Me </h2>
 <p>
-▪️ Hello!✨ My name is Tiare, I am a passionate recent graduate programmer with a focus on full-stack Python.
+▪️ Hello!✨ My name is Tiare, recent graduate programmer with a focus on Full Stack .
 My fascination with technology blends with my love for design and art, creating a unique and versatile profile.
 </p>
 <p>
 ▪️ I believe that aesthetics and functionality go hand in hand to create exceptional experiences, and I am always looking for innovative ways to improve.
 </p>
 <p>
-▪️ I am always open to new collaborations and exciting opportunities.
+▪️ Always open to new collaborations and exciting opportunities.
 Contact me to discuss ideas or projects!👩‍💻

 <h2>Skills</h2>
 <h3>Lenguages</h3>